ragmehra/ragmehra/README.md

 I'm Raghav, a student of web development.
 I'm currently working towards becoming a full stack engineer.
 I'm doing this by going through the foundations path of The Odin Project.

+To see my work, check out the preview links within each project repository.